starfriend10/EST/index.md

 ---
 layout: home
 header:
-  title: First 20 years of the 21st century in ES&T: A thorough exploration of research topics based on text mining
+  title: First 20 years of the 21st century in ES&T
   text: >
-    Welcome to this webpage which provides interactive/raw figures
+    A thorough exploration of research topics based on text mining
   action: # action button is optional
     label: Retrieve the published paper
     url: '#about'